Autism and dentistry.

 Neurodivergent

-Neurodivergent is term used to describe individuals who have neurological differences or conditions, such as learning disabilities, ADHD, or autism.
-This term is gaining popularity as it is seen as more positive and inclusive than terms like "disability" or "disorder."
+“Neurodivergent” is a term used to describe individuals whose brains function or process information differently from what is considered “typical”.
+It is often used for people with differences such as learning disabilities, ADHD, autism, dyslexia or dyspraxia.
+This term is gaining popularity as it is seen as more neutral and less pathologising than language that focuses on “deficits” or “disorders”.

 Learning disability